Career Achievement Award

 Hotwheels Bash Arena (Micro Forte)

-Award for Best Game for PC - (presented to the game development studio)
+for PC - (presented to the game development studio)

-This award recognises the best Australian or New Zealand developed game, released for the PC during the year 2002.
+This award recognises the best Australian or New Zealand developed

 Finalists: